robert-hh/Micropython-Editor/README.md

 **Warning: Due to a glitch in the pycom.io ports of micropython Ctrl-C must not be used for copying in these ports.
 Use Ctrl-D instead.
 Unfortunately, Ctrl-C will terminate the editor (Bug catching KeyboardInterrupts Exceptions).**
+The lastest update of the pye code will change that, once the method kbd_intr() is supported by the pycom.io ports.

 The editor assumes a VT100 terminal.
 It works in Insert mode.
 The following list shows most of the commands.
 Commands marked with (opt) may not be supported in